 While we are all different, we are all similar as well.
 It’s essential that we find people who have experienced some of the same issues and problems we’ve faced and ask them how they dealt with them.

 That’s sometimes the biggest problem, asking others for guidance.
 I personally had no trouble asking my dope dealer if he had anything better, newer, or quicker.

 I made a commitment in my early recovery to not pick up regardless of how I felt, whether I was grateful or not, if going to a meeting or seeing my sponsor seemed daunting, or that egotistical guru was telling his story.

 I also decided that if someone had one more day than I did, they knew something about staying clean that I didn’t.
-So far, that’s worked for thirty years, all because I didn’t pick up again, learned from others, and share what’s worked for me.
+So far, that’s worked for thirty-one years, all because I didn’t pick up again, learned from others, and share what’s worked for me.

 How’s your recovery?
 What excuses do you have solutions for that would help someone not relapse?
 That’s the power of sharing; we free up space within us for what we need to learn when we tell others what worked for us.

 Writing, and recovery heals the heart.

 What solutions have you found in your recovery?
 They just might help someone struggling with their addictions.
 Consider a guest post and offer help today.